A Classic Iran Tour

 How much are flights?

-This is a moving feast!
-It depends on where you are travelling from and how you want to get there.
+This is a moving feast and of course depends on where you are travelling from and how you want to get there.
 From London, it’s around £500 return (outbound to Isfahan and return from Shiraz) with Turkish Airlines via Istanbul.
-We can offer flight inclusive packages also though.
-Again, we’ll send you an information pack containing all the information you need when you book your place.

 What will the food be like?

 Very, very good.
 The food in Iran is justly famed and you’ll enjoy a dazzling array of dishes.
-Vegetarians are well catered-for and you’ll also have meat and fish.
-This isn’t the country to come on a diet!
+Vegetarians are well catered-for and you’ll also have an abundance of meat and fish.

 Is this really for me?